Strictest 'stay-at-home' measures not needed in Nebraska yet, officials say

 But “we can’t use social distancing alone,” Khan said.

 Restrictions on crowds and social mingling also must be bolstered by aggressive public health measures, including more testing to find and isolate all COVID-19 patients, tracking down all the people who potentially may have been exposed and quarantining them.
-Doing the detective work through contact tracing and instituting quarantines helped stop the spread of Ebola in the Democratic Republic of Congo several years ago, Khan said.
+Detective work through contact tracing and instituting quarantines helped stop the spread of Ebola in the Democratic Republic of Congo several years ago, Khan said.

 Italy is in lockdown, but coronavirus cases, and the death toll, continue to surge there, as officials complain about people flouting the rules.